The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 Some contractors may regularly perform similar projects that need very similar coverage.
 It is possible for contractors in this situation to set up a rolling CCIP with their insurance provider, rather than creating similar policies for new projects over and over.
 Contractors with rolling CCIPs are also likely to save on the cost of insurance, which can benefit owners when the cost is passed on to them.

 Contractors may also prefer CCIPs because it incentivizes owners to stick with them.
 If the contractor is no longer on the project, neither is their insurance policy.
-And contractors who carry CCIPs, or are willing to adopt a new one, are not very common.
+And since most major general contractors now utilize CCIPs as a standard risk management tool, they are a common and accessible option for large-scale construction projects.

 Apart from the advantages of CCIPs mentioned above, there are some downsides as well.
-In some cases, parties that contract directly with the owner, instead of the contractor may not be able to enroll in the insurance program.
-However, this can usually be resolved if the owner can be added to the policy as a named insured.
+In some cases, parties that contract directly with the owner, instead of the lead contractor, may not be able to enroll in a CCIP.
+While the project owner is typically added to the policy as a named insured, this does not automatically extend coverage to other independent consultants or separate prime contractors.
+To include these parties, they must be specifically written into the program, or the owner may choose an OCIP to wrap all project participants into one policy.

 Sometimes coverage limits on the CCIP apply to multiple projects being worked on by the contractor.
 This means that the limits can be lower for a given project if another project on the CCIP experiences a covered loss.
 To deal with this issue, project owners can require that the CCIP has limits that apply only to their project or even require a project-specific policy.